Brian Clough: Feud with the Derby County board of directors

 It was these sorts of frequent, outspoken comments – particularly against football's establishment, such as the FA and club directors, and figures in the game such as Matt Busby, Alan Hardaker, Alf Ramsey, Don Revie and Len Shipman, along with players such as Billy Bremner, Norman Hunter and Peter Lorimer – combined with Clough's increased media profile, that eventually led to his falling out with the Rams' chairman, Sam Longson, and the Derby County board of directors.
+Longson, who agreed with Revie's sentiments on Clough after the Leeds manager said "We all know that he can walk on water.
+If he is not criticising Sir Alf Ramsey it has to be somebody else", said if Clough wants to get out of football and speak his mind "I will not stand in his way".

 On 5 August 1973, Clough put his name to an article in the Sunday Express headlined "I Would Put Leeds in Division Two – Brian Clough lashes Soccer's bosses for letting off Don Revie's 'bad boys,'" which savaged Leeds United's disciplinary record, stating that Revie should be fined for encouraging his players in their unsporting behaviour and Leeds relegated to the Second Division.
 Clough also said that "The men who run football have missed the most marvellous chance of cleaning up the game in one swoop" and went on to say "The trouble with football's disciplinary system is that those who sat in judgement being officials of other clubs might well have a vested interest."
+Revie had been fined £3000, effectively a suspended fine as it would not be collected if Leeds improved their disciplinary record, which enraged Clough, who likened the light punishment to "breathalysing a drunken driver, getting a positive reading, giving him the keys back and telling him to watch it on his way home".

 Days afterwards, Clough was charged with bringing the game into disrepute, but he was cleared on 14 November after he had later resigned from Derby.
 In September 1973, Clough travelled to West Ham United's Upton Park and personally made a £400,000 bid for Bobby Moore, a player he long admired, and Trevor Brooking.
 West Ham manager Ron Greenwood informed Clough that neither was available but that he would pass his offer onto the West Ham board of directors anyway.
 Clough never told Derby's chairman, secretary or any other board members at Derby about the bid.
 Longson found out four months later during a chance conversation with Eddie Chapman, West Ham's secretary at the time, but by then Clough was no longer the Derby County manager.